The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

 This transportation system will take you to Magic Kingdom or Epcot (after a swap at the Ticket and Transportation Center to the Epcot line), and to the other two monorail resorts.

 The proximity to the parks makes these three resorts desirable for families with small kids, or families traveling in a large group.
-The monorail resorts typically also have a second or third way to get to and from the Magic Kingdom.

 Because all three of the resorts are considered part of Disney’s Deluxe level of resorts, there is a lot to do at the resort, including dining and extra amenities.